-The Company and TPCWM entered into the Dealer Services Agreement dated February 14, 2019, which came into effect on the date of TPCWM being registered as an EMD in British Columbia and Alberta, being February 03, 2020.
-The Dealer Services Agreement provides for the appointment of TPCWM as a non-exclusive selling agent authorized to offer Shares for Sale on behalf of the Company pursuant to this Offering Memorandum, either directly or indirectly through sub-agents.
+Pursuant to the Dealer Services Agreement, the Company appointed TPCWM as a non-exclusive selling agent authorized to offer Shares for sale on behalf of the Company pursuant to this Offering Memorandum, either directly or indirectly through sub-agents.

-Pursuant to the Dealer Services Agreement, TPCWM is under no obligation to solicit offers to purchase Shares or to purchase Shares itself.
-Irrespective of whether or not TPCWM solicits offers to purchase Shares, and irrespective of whether or not any Shares are actually sold through TPCWM, TPCWM will be paid a monthly fee calculated as 0.3% x one-twelfth (1/12) of the number of outstanding Shares of the Company each month during the term of the Dealer Services Agreement (plus any applicable sales tax).
+TPCWM is under no obligation to solicit offers to purchase Shares or to purchase Shares itself.
+Irrespective of whether or not TPCWM solicits offers to purchase Class A Shares, and irrespective of whether or not any Class A Shares are actually sold through TPCWM, TPCWM will be paid a monthly fee calculated as 0.3% x one-twelfth (1/12) of the number of outstanding Class A Shares of the Company each month during the term of the Dealer Services Agreement (plus any applicable sales tax).